Comprehensive Review Real Customer Analysis

 Comfort and Fit

-Honestly, putting these on for the first time is a bit of an experience.
-It feels like you just stepped onto a memory foam mattress.
+Honestly, putting these on the first time is an experience.
+It feels like stepping onto a memory-foam mattress.

 Sizing Advice: For the vast majority of people—about 82% according to Zappos data—these fit true to size.
 You likely won't need to size up or down.